-CRIJ 1306 The Courts And Criminal Justice (3) (This is a common course number.
-Former course prefix/number CJ 132)
+CRIJ 1306 The Courts And Criminal Justice (3)

 The judiciary in the criminal justice system is explained.
 The structure of the American Court System is defined.
 Prosecutional right to counsel is explained.
 Other areas covered are pretrial release, grand juries, adjudication process, and types of rules of evidence and sentencing.
 (3 Lec.)